 Even if you enroll in the best AWS training program, explore the platform on your own, and set some time for updating your knowledge every week, it’s only natural to experience some ups and downs in your motivation: the important thing is not to remain in the latter.

-Mastering AWS is not something you can do in a day or a week.
+Mastering Amazon cloud services is not something you can do in a day or a week.
 If you’re a bit afraid of not being able to follow through with it, here’s one thing we’d recommend doing before you start.
 Think of why exactly you want to reach this goal, and scribble down your list of reasons.
 Anytime your motivation (or will) takes a dip, refer back to your arguments.
 It’s unlikely they will have lost their relevance – after all, who doesn’t want a more promising career, a nicer paycheck, and an impactful role in shaping the future?
 After all, with a valid AWS certification, jobs and promotions come a lot quicker!

 Make sure to remind yourself why you started this learning journey in the first place: this extra push will help you reach your goal quicker and enjoy the benefits sooner.
 While choosing the best source to learn AWS (have you checked out this course by BitDegree Academy yet?) and identifying the proper steps is a great start, keeping a steady pace and motivation is what will help you most in the long run – get ready to kick off the career upgrade of your life!